š„ I Came In Like A Wrecking Ball š„

 Do you work in a charismatic organization?

-Donāt make that face at me.Ā (I feel your disapproval through your screen.)
+Don’t make that face at me.
+(I feel your disapproval through your screen.)

-āCharismaā is a term we typically associate with people, and the advantages and disadvantages of a leaderās charisma is an important topic for another issue. Ā But this weekās parasha is an opportunity to introduce The Charismatic Organization, a fantastic book by Shirley Sagawa and Deborah Jospin.
+“Charisma” is a term we typically associate with people, and the advantages and disadvantages of a leader’s charisma is an important topic for another issue.
+But this week’s parasha is an opportunity to introduce The Charismatic Organization, a fantastic book by Shirley Sagawa and Deborah Jospin.

-When asked to describe the organizations I admire most, I typically think about organizations that have a deep bench, or an abundance of riches when looking at the staff and lay leaders who make that organization function. Ā Even if one A-player leaves or steps aside, another great person steps in to fill the void.Ā Sadly, too many organizations seem great at first glance, only to fall apart when a single key person steps away. Ā This is one of many reasons we need fewer āone-person wrecking crewsā in Jewish life.
+When asked to describe the organizations I admire most, I typically think about organizations that have a deep bench, or an abundance of riches when looking at the staff and lay leaders who make that organization function.
+Even if one A-player leaves or steps aside, another great person steps in to fill the void.
+Sadly, too many organizations seem great at first glance, only to fall apart when a single key person steps away.
+This is one of many reasons we need fewer “one-person wrecking crews” in Jewish life.

-Ā In particular, Sagawa and Jospin argue that charismatic organizations have high āsocial capital,ā a ānetwork of relationships that yield benefits to those who are part of the network.ā Ā This organizational charisma leads to the financial, human, and political capital that allows the organization to pursue its core mission and thrive philanthropically and programmatically, thereby creating a ācontinuing cycle of impact growth.āUsing Sagawa and Jospinās paradigm, the building of the Mishkan was the kind of process that attempts to turn the Israelites into a charismatic nation.Ā Ā Of course, there are individuals who played significant roles in the process, such as Betzalel and Oholiab. Ā However, the Torah goes to great lengths to demonstrate how much the entire nation became invested in this project.Ā Ā Ā Ā
+Using Sagawa and Jospin’s paradigm, the building of the Mishkan was the kind of process that attempts to turn the Israelites into a charismatic nation.
+Of course, there are individuals who played significant roles in the process, such as Betzalel and Oholiab.
+However, the Torah goes to great lengths to demonstrate how much the entire nation became invested in this project.

 The Cues That Make You Charismatic

-Iāve never been sure why this podcast is called āThe Art of Manliness,ā but Iām a man and I think that the podcast is great. Ā And better yet, 95% of the podcast is applicable to all gender identities.Ā Ā
+I’ve never been sure why this podcast is called “The Art of Manliness,” but I’m a man and I think that the podcast is great.
+And better yet, 95% of the podcast is applicable to all gender identities.

 Just as we should learn about what it means to be a charismatic organization, we should learn what it means to be a charismatic person.